Berlin University of the Arts

-The Universität der Künste Berlin (UdK; also known in English as the Berlin University of the Arts), situated in Berlin, Germany, is the largest art school in Europe.
+The Universität der Künste Berlin (UdK; also known in English as the Berlin University of the Arts), situated in Berlin, Germany, is the second largest art school in Europe.
 It is a public art and design school, and one of the four research universities in the city.

 The university is known for being one of the biggest and most diversified universities of the arts worldwide.
 It has four colleges specialising in fine arts, architecture, media and design, music and the performing arts with around 3,500 students.
 Thus the UdK is one of only three universities in Germany to unite the faculties of art and music in one institution.
 The teaching offered at the four colleges encompasses the full spectrum of the arts and related academic studies in more than 40 courses.
 Having the right to confer doctorates and post-doctoral qualifications, Berlin University of the Arts is also one of Germany's few art colleges with full university status.

 Outstanding professors and students at all its colleges, as well as the steady development of teaching concepts, have publicly defined the university as a high standard of artistic and art-theoretical education.
 Almost all the study courses at Berlin University of the Arts are part of a centuries-old tradition.
 Thus Berlin University of the Arts gives its students the opportunity to investigate and experiment with other art forms in order to recognise and extend the boundaries of their own discipline, at an early stage of rigorously selected artists and within the protected sphere of a study course.

 Within the field of visual arts, the university is known for the intense competition that involves the selection of its students, and the growth of applicants worldwide has increased during the years due to Berlin's important current role in cultural innovation worldwide.
 In the same way, the University of the Arts is publicly recognized for being on the cutting edge in the areas of Visual Arts, Fashion Design, Industrial Design, and Experimental Design.